-Acclimation Facilities: New acclimation facilities are to be constructed on the mainstem Klickitat River at RKm 27 (Wahkiacus Hatchery Acclimation Facility).
+Acclimation Facilities: A new acclimation facility is to be constructed on the mainstem Klickitat River at RKm 27 (Wahkiacus Acclimation Facility).
 Migratory adult and juvenile bull trout may be affected by facility operations.

-Release of Juveniles: The program will release 1,000,000 coho into the Klickitat River each year of Phase 3 operation or in Phase 1 or 2 if WHAF is operational sooner.
+Release of Juveniles: The program will release 1,000,000 coho into the Klickitat River each year.
 These fish may compete with and prey on juvenile bull trout.
 Smolt length at release will range from 130 to 150 mm.
 If it assumed that coho can consume fish that are up to 33% of their body length, there is the possibility that bull trout less than 46 mm may be susceptible to predation.
 However, because coho will not be released in the primary bull trout stream (West Fork Klickitat River), it is unlikely that the hatchery smolts will prey on, or compete with, listed bull trout.